 In the time between the start of the song and this chorus I had received a text saying that my uncle had died.
 It glowed on the screen of my iPhone, nestled between my legs.
-Admittedly I am, was, not close with him.
+Admittedly I was, not close with him.
 Regardless, what I could see in my mind, all I could see, was my father crying.
 Painting a mental picture, drawing upon the few times I had seen it firsthand – at the funerals of both his parents, and once badly rolling his ankle at the skatepark.
-The rarity of this sight seemingly multiplied the gravity of these thoughts as I realised that I had not so much lost an uncle as my father had lost a brother.
-This distinction hit my gut heavily, and also my chest.
+The rarity of this sight seemingly multiplied the gravity of these thoughts, as I realised that I had not so much lost an uncle as my father had lost a brother.
+With force this distinction hit my gut, and also my chest.

 The lines, repeating again for the second chorus of the song, swelled inside me further.
 I don’t recall speaking a word of it to the person by my side, of which I regret greatly.
 I also don’t recall what song came on next or how the road looked after those hedges vanished.
 Preoccupied with wearing a faux-charisma on my sleeve, I kept the grief to myself.
 There was an odd, gruelling conflict that sat inside these moments – I still struggle to pin-point the parts that constitute it.
 Part I think is due to, whilst still learning how to be with someone, wanting desperately to fully and urgently live into an unfamiliar togetherness, but only feeling capable of sharing with them only fragments of a moment – likely due to either fear, insecurity, many things.
 Another part, feels due to the surreal experience of being able to so vividly foresee a pain in someone, and knowing that this hypothesis of pain, even though imagined, is undeniably accurate and real, and happening elsewhere in real time.

 Months later, I think of this drive still.
-I remember how it hurt, much differently to anything else.
+I remember how it hurt.
 Different to any other ache that had been catalysed by loss, or pain, or grief.
 When I think about this drive, I think about time, and timing.
 How it gives things life, but kills them too.